KeRNeLith/ImmediateReflection/README.md

 ImmediateType type = TypeAccessor.Get<MySuperType>(BindingFlags.Public | BindingFlags.Static);
 ```

-IMPORTANT: In versions targeting .NET Framework 4.5 or higher and .NET Standard 2.0, there is a built-in cache behind the `TypeAccessor`, which can be configured via an optional additional parameter of the Get method.
+IMPORTANT: In versions targeting .NET Framework 4.0 or higher and .NET Standard 2.0, there is a built-in cache behind the `TypeAccessor`.

 ### Getting a field or a property